Wildboar-Software/directory/apps/meerkat-docs/docs/networking.md

 the Directory Access Protocol with the `manageDSAIT` flag set to modify knowledge attributes rather than altering the database directly.

-## TLS Configuration

-> Many details in this section will change soon.

-TLS can be configured via the following environment variables:

-- `MEERKAT_TLS_CERT_FILE`
-- `MEERKAT_TLS_KEY_FILE`

-Or by including

-- `MEERKAT_TLS_PFX_FILE`

-`MEERKAT_TLS_CERT_FILE` contains a file path to the X.509 certificate to be used for TLS. `MEERKAT_TLS_KEY_FILE` shall contain the file path to the private key to be used for TLS.
-If both of these are present, TLS will be enabled.
-Otherwise, TLS will silently fail.

-If either the key file or PFX file are password-protected, these can be decrypted by supplying the passphrase in the `MEERKAT_TLS_KEY_PASSPHRASE` environment variable.

-## Result Signing

-Currently, results may not be digitally-signed by Meerkat DSA, but the keypair to be used for digital-signing (eventually) can be configured via these environment variables:

-- `MEERKAT_SIGNING_CERT_CHAIN`
-- `MEERKAT_SIGNING_KEY`

-`MEERKAT_SIGNING_CERT_CHAIN` contains the file path to the PEM-encoded X.509 certificate chain. `MEERKAT_SIGNING_KEY` shall contain the file path to the private key to be used for results signing.

-Note that these settings may differ from the keypair used for TLS.
-This is intentional, because DSA administrators may want results to be signed with a different keypair that what is used for transport-layer security.

-Even if you do not plan to use results signing, you should still configure a signing key-pair.

-_Meerkat DSA determines it's Application Entity (AE) title from its signing certificate._

 ## DNS Configuration

 It is not necessary at all, but for the sake of service discovery, it is